 However, when it comes to working out how to get the most sugar for the least money, she suddenly perks up.
 So goodbye healthy eating, and hello life lessons in hard cash.

 – taking advantage of special offers (that would be the enormous bag of marshmallows, selling for only £1)

 – looking out for multibuys (turns out three bags of Co-op sweets for £1 weigh way more than a £1 bag of Haribo)

 During the October Savings Challenge, my daugher and I headed off for a freebie cinema showing.
-I wasn't keen to hand stump up for gold-plated pick and mix in the cinema foyer, so we nipped into a corner shop to stock up on snacks beforehand.
+I wasn’t keen to stump up for gold-plated pick and mix in the cinema foyer, so we nipped into a corner shop to buy snacks beforehand.